info@gunnersreview.com

 .338 Winchester Magnum Ballistics

-The .338 Win Mag fires heavier bullets at slightly lower velocities but delivers significantly more downrange energy.
-A typical 250-grain bullet achieves 2,800 fps at the muzzle, generating approximately 4,350 ft-lbs of energy.
+You can fire heavier bullets with the .338 Win Mag at a little lower velocity.
+But they offer significant downrange energy.
+A normal 250-grain bullet can achieve 2,800 fps at the muzzle, and generate about 4,350 ft-lbs of energy.

 Typical Load Performance:

-The heavier bullets retain energy exceptionally well, with the .338 Win Mag maintaining nearly 2,000 ft-lbs of energy at 500 yards compared to the .300 Win Mag’s 1,500 ft-lbs.
-This superior energy retention makes the .338 considerably more effective on large-bodied game at hunting distances.
+The heavy bullets can retain energy properly with the .338 Win Mag.
+They maintain nearly 2,000 ft-lbs of energy at 500 yards, unlike the .300 Win Mag’s 1,500 ft-lbs.
+The superior energy retention makes the .338 an efficient and effective option for large-bodied games at hunting distances.

 Trajectory Comparison

-The .300 Win Mag’s higher velocity creates a flatter trajectory, reducing the need for holdover or scope adjustments at varying ranges.
-When zeroed at 200 yards with a 180-grain bullet, the .300 Win Mag drops approximately:
+The higher velocity of the .300 Win Mag ensures a flatter trajectory.
+It reduces the need for holdover or scope adjustments at different ranges.
+When narrowed at 200 yards with a 180-grain bullet, the .300 Win Mag drops approximately:

 The .338 Win Mag with a 250-grain bullet zeroed at 200 yards drops: